Search

 • Find alternative methods of entertainment

-If you feel you have a rehab drinking problem, here’s the good news:
+If you feel you have a drinking problem, here’s the good news:

-Most cases of alcohol use disorder can be effectively treated with outpatient programs that don’t cost the earth and don’t require you to take a month or more away from professional and family commitments.
+Most cases of alcohol misuse can be effectively treated with outpatient programs that don’t cost the earth and don’t require you to take a month or more away from professional and family commitments.

-In severe cases of an alcohol use disorder, medical detox makes use of FDA-approved medications to streamline the withdrawal process.
+In severe cases of alcohol dependence, medical detox makes use of FDA-approved medications to streamline the alcohol withdrawal process.
 Around-the-clock medical supervision removes the risk from withdrawal.

 If you find a regular outpatient program doesn’t offer you enough time commitment or support, an IOP (intensive outpatient program) or a PHP (partial hospitalization program) provides this without the need for inpatient rehab.